How is Zeffy free?

 50. Family photo day

-51. Puppy/kitten cuddling booth
+51. Puppy and kitten cuddling booth

 This one is pretty self-explanatory.
 Find a few puppies and kittens, show up where people are stressed (work, school, the park, etc.) and ask for donations to spend a few minutes cuddling.
-You'll be sure to hit your fundraising goal in no time.
+You'll be sure to hit your fundraising target in no time.

 52. Services auction